Steven-Yiran/Steven-Yiran.github.io/README.md

-This is the source code to Steven Shi's personal website: TBD.
-Originally cloned from Jon Barron's public academic website: https://jonbarron.info/.
+This is the source code to Steven Shi's public academic website: https://steven-yiran.github.io.
+Originally cloned from Jon Barron's website: https://jonbarron.info/.